 Crucially, Sec \ref{rates} evaluates not just the rate of lensing, but the rate of \emph{detectable} lensing.
 Otherwise, lensing is \emph{silent}.
 In silent lensing, the distance to the binary and the mass of the binary could be affected without creating a detectable mismatch with unlensed templates.
 Selecting only for lensed waveforms that carry enough of a lensing imprint to be measured limits parameter space improving prior distribution of lens parameters for detecting microlensing.

-The straightforward approach to detecting microlensing is to do Bayesian parameter estimation of individual events with lensing added to the waveform model.
-This requires also prior distributions for the lens mass $M_L$ and the dimensionless lens angle $y$.
+Simulating microlensing, or doing Bayesian parameter estimation of possibly lensed events, requires prior distributions for the lens mass $M_L$ and the dimensionless lens angle $y$.
 The obvious choice for priors is to model the distribution of lenses expected to exist in the universe.
 For the angle this is simple because randomly distributed lenses will follow a scale-free distribution $p(y) \propto y dy$ regardless of lens mass.
-The difficulty is that this puts the most weight on lenses farthest from the line of sight, which have a negligible effect on the signal.
-Even if an artificial limit is put on $y$, the prior most heavily weights lenses at the boundary, and the Bayesian estimate will be biased most toward systems the are not meaningfully lensed.
+However, this puts the most weight on lenses farthest from the line of sight, which have a negligible effect on the signal.
+Even when an artificial limit is put on $y$, the prior most heavily weights lenses at the boundary, which for $y > 1$ are systems that are not meaningfully lensed.